Package 'saros'

 scalar<logical> // default: FALSE (optional)

 Reverse sorting of sort_by in figures and tables.
+Works with both ordered and unordered factors - for ordered factors, it reverses the display order while preserving the inherent level ordering.
 See arrange_section_by for sorting of report sections.

 labels_always_at_top, labels_always_at_bottom